applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 ### 3. Node.js Compatibility in Browser

 The Oyl SDK was designed for Node.js environments but needs to run in the browser.
-To address this, METHANE:
+To address this, METAGRAPH:
 - Implements custom Node.js shims (`src/sdk/node-shims.js`)
 - Uses Vite's node polyfills plugin
 - Creates proxies for Node-specific functionality